solo-io/gloo-ref-arch/demos/extend-monolith/README.md

 `curl -s localhost:8080/vets.html | grep Boston | wc -l`

-This should return 1 - one of the vets in the table now includes a location of Boston.
+This should return 1.
+One of the vets in the table now includes a location of Boston.

 ## Extend the monolith to an AWS lambda